Jewish values and the environment are strongly interconnected. Join the Green Team to:

 To join our team or for more information, please contact the synagogue office, and we’ll put you in touch.

-Bikkur holim volunteers offer comfort to those who are ill or recovering from surgery.
-They may reach out with a phone call, make a friendly home visit, or drop off a care package.
-Volunteers also may help to coordinate meals or rides.
+We are here to support congregants during an illness or when recovering from surgery.
+Bikkur Cholim volunteers may reach out with a phone call, make a friendly home visit, drop off a care package, or coordinate meals or rides.

 Help prevent and alleviate homelessness and hunger in our area.

 The Fund for the Hungry and Homeless raises money to donate to local organizations and programs in Westchester County that feed, house, and support local residents.
 Twice a year, funds are distributed with the help of an advisory committee, which evaluates where contributions can be most effective.

 Recently, donations were made to Baby Bank, the Bridge Fund of Westchester, CLUSTER Inc, Hunger Action Network, Kid’s Kloset, SHORE, and Westchester Jewish Community Services.
 Thank you to members of our community who made these donations possible.